joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 See Fourth Earth RAW (and Fourth Earth Lore).

 The Fourth Earth setting uses magic.
 Magic spells are tied to stones.
 Casting magic happens just like any other tool-assisted action.
 If the stone is in the character's posession, the spell can be cast.
 The challenge level of the defender is reduced by half, or 1, whichever is greater then increased by the challenge level of the spell itself.
 If the challenge is greater than 8, it becomes 8 and if it's 0 or less, the challenge level is 0.
-Spells that go from the outside-in (a projectile spell) should be adjusted by the defender's resistance rating (a spell involving a projectile); spells that go from the inside-out should *not* be (a spell the curdles the blood).
+Spells that go from the outside-in (a projectile spell) should be adjusted by the defender's resistance rating; spells that go from the inside-out should *not* be hindered by resistance (a spell the curdles the blood).

+### Tool decay and destruction extension

+See Fourth Earth RAW (and Fourth Earth Lore).

+See "Criticality extension" section.

+### Becoming unskilled extension

+See Fourth Earth RAW (and Fourth Earth Lore).

+See "Healing, death, resurrection, and reincarnation" section.

 ## Interacting with other living beings